Blotting paper

-Blotting paper is a highly absorbent type of paper used to absorb ink or oil from writing material, particularly when quills or fountain pens were popular.
+Blotting paper is a highly absorbent type of paper used to absorb ink or oil from writing material, particularly when quills, dip pens, or fountain pens were popular.
 It could also be used in testing how much oil is present in products.
 Blotting paper referred to as bibulous paper is mainly used in microscopy to remove excess liquids from the slide before viewing.
 Blotting paper has also been sold as a cosmetic to aid in the removal of skin oils and makeup.

 Manufacture

 Blotting paper is made from different materials of varying thickness, softness, etc. depending on the application.
 It is often made of cotton and manufactured on special paper machines.
 Blotting paper is reputed to be first referred to in the English language in the 15th century but there is a tradition in Norfolk, England that it was invented by accident at Lyng Mill on the River Wensum.

 It is reported that a Berkshire (England) paper mill worker failed to add sizing to a batch of paper that was being produced.
 The batch was discarded.
 Subsequently, someone tried to write on a piece of this discarded "scrap" paper and found that it rapidly absorbed any ink applied, making it unusable for writing.
 Its marked absorbency having been noted, however, led to its subsequently being produced and used as blotting paper, replacing sand, which was the material that had been used for absorbing superficial wet ink.
 In a time when most paper was produced from "rags", red/pink rags, from which it was difficult to remove all colour and had generally been discarded, were now directed to the production of blotters, hence the historically characteristic pink colour of blotters.